 Still not convinced?
 Think about it this way: is it better to have long hair with ragged, stringy ends or shorter hair that's healthy all over?

 These three signs that you need a hair trim may help you the next time you're reluctant to let go of any precious inches.
+Read on to learn exactly how to tell when you need a hair trim, as well as some expert-approved tips on how to prolong your haircut.

 As much as we may want one, there is no magic cure that will truly repair split ends.
 All you can do is prolong the inevitable, which is a trim or cut.
 While there are products on the market designed to temporarily hold your ends together in the meantime, the longer you wait to rid your hair of these unsightly ends, the higher the likelihood that split ends will turn into split hair strands that are even more damaged.
 Take a look at the ends of your hair; splits are easy to spot.
 Instead of a single hair strand that's intact all the way to the end, a split end looks just like that: two separate strands of hair at the bottom of the hair shaft, sticking away from one another, forming a V shape.
 As hard as it may be to say "adios" to those damaged parts, do it for the health of your hair.